habitat-sh/core-plans/CONTRIBUTING.md

 1. Make sure the `user.name` and `user.email` are set in your git configs.
 2. Use `-s` or `--signoff` to add the Signed-off-by line to the end of the commit message.

+## Pull Request Review and Merge Automation

+Habitat uses several bots to automate the review and merging of pull requests.
+Messages to and from the bots are brokered via the account
+@thesentinels.
+First, we use Facebook's [mention bot](https://github.com/facebook/mention-bot) to identify potential reviewers for a pull request based on the `blame` information in the relevant diff. @thesentinels can also receive incoming commands from reviewers to approve PRs.
+These commands are routed to a [homu](https://github.com/barosl/homu) bot that will automatically merge a PR when sufficient reviewers have provided a +1 (or r+ in homu terminology).

+### Delegating pull request merge access

+A Habitat core maintainer can delegate pull request merge access to a contributor via

+    @thesentinels delegate=username

+If you've been given approval to merge, you can do so by appending a comment to the pull request containing the following text:

+    @thesentinels r+

+Note: **do not** click the Merge Pull Request button if it's enabled.